 PayPal is available in more than 200 countries, making it the largest payment gateway provider.
 Its coolest functions are split purchase transactions, reporting tools, simple invoicing, and payment procedures.
-Besides, users have an array of payment methods to choose from and are assisted in steadily proving PCI compliance.
+Besides, users have various payment methods to choose from and are assisted in steadily proving PCI compliance.

 Availability in countries: 200+

-Supported payment methods: PayPal, Venmo, AndroidPay, ApplePay, Bitcoin.
+Supported payment methods: PayPal, Pay Later, Venmo, Bancontact, BLIK, Google Pay, AndroidPay, ApplePay, Bitcoin and others.

-Important note: PayPal is not available in most Eastern European, African, and some Asia countries.
-See the full list here.
+Important note: PayPal is unavailable in most Eastern European, African, and some Asia countries.
+See the complete list here.